 He was a maintenance supervisor for Bon Marche stores, later became a journeyman electrician, and did a variety of construction work, being adept at many areas of construction.

 Julian was an adoring father to his children; he enjoyed camping and fishing with them.
 He liked to work on cars, especially if he could beef them up.
 With his skill at fixing cars and other machines, he became a hero, rescuing many damsels in distress!
 Humor was utmost in Julian’s life; he loved to make people laugh.
 He once met J.P.
 Patches and told him a joke.

 Julian’s greatest pastime was cooking for family and friends.
 He also talked constantly about food, although he ate very little.
 He often cooked for therapy and made so much he had to feed the neighbors.
 He was generous, sentimental, thoughtful, and was a gifted photographer.
 Julian lived “full speed ahead” in every aspect of his life.
 He packed a lot of life into the 50 years he was given.

 Julian is survived by his son, Spencer Gates Smith of Sultan, Wash.; daughter, Riley Lorraine Smith of Sequim, Wash.; twin brother, Damian Donald Smith of Olympia; mother, Helene Adams; stepfather, Robert Adams; former stepfather, James P. Cashman of Tumwater, Wash.; former stepmother, Debbie Scaggs-Zorich of Puyallup; grandmother, Dorothy Cardon of Puyallup; and numerous aunts, uncles, and cousins.
 He was preceded in death by his father, Terry Smith; and infant brother, Brandon Smith.

-To send flowers to the family of Julian Smith, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Julian Smith, please visit Tribute Store